developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Vibrate on Keypress Duration

-This Managed Configuration allows an Administrator using an EMM to configure the duration (from 0 to 100 milliseconds) that is used by the Enterprise Keyboard on a Zebra Android device when a vibrate occurs on each keypress, and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress** and the value ***System Default Duration*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress Duration Mode**.
+This Managed Configuration allows an Administrator using an EMM to configure the duration (from 0 to 100 milliseconds) that is used by the Enterprise Keyboard on a Zebra Android device when a vibrate occurs on each keypress, and should be specified only if the value ***On*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress** and the value ***System Default Duration*** is specified for the Managed Configuration **Enterprise Keyboard Configuration - Vibrate on Keypress Duration Mode**.

 ### Enterprise Keyboard Configuration - Remap Alpha P1